An Empirical Assessment of Security Risks of Global Android Banking Apps: A Large-scale Comprehensive Empirical Study

 \subsection{Case Studies of Weaknesses}

-\ausera has found a number of severe \weaknesses, which affect 431 banking apps.
-To showcase the exploitability of these \weaknesses, we selected four vulnerable apps and constructed corresponding proof-of-concept attacks.
+To showcase the exploitability of these weaknesses, we introduce 4 vulnerable apps reported by \ausera.

-\textbf{Screenshot Weakness.} A$\ast$ Bank (v3.3.1.0038) employs two-factor authentication, \ie, a user first inputs the username and password, and then enters verification code sent by the bank server.
-It can be attacked if the login page is not protected (without setting the flag \texttt{ WindowManager.LayoutParams.
-FLAG\_SECURE} to prohibit \emph{screenshot} feature), and the verification code can be accessed with granted permissions.
-As such, we generate a malicious app that runs a service which will snapshot the screen and read the verification code from {SMS} during the process of login.
-As a result, the remote attacker can steal the credentials and bypass the login authentication.
-Note that the crafted malware has bypassed the security vetting of Google Play and is successfully put on the shelf, which makes this attack more practical~\cite{chen2018automated}.
+\textbf{Screenshot weakness.} A$\ast$ Bank (v3.3.1.0038) employs two-factor authentication, \ie, the user first inputs the username and password, and then enters verification code sent by the bank server.
+It can be attacked if the login page is not protected (without setting the flag \texttt{ WindowManager.LayoutParams.FLAG\_SECURE} to prohibit taking \emph{screenshot}), and the verification code can be accessed with granted permissions.
+As such, we generate a malicious app~\cite{chen2019gui, tang2019large} that runs a service which can take screenshot of the screen and read the verification code from SMS during the process of login.
+As a result, the remote attacker can steal the credentials and bypass the login authentication. {Note that the crafted malware~\cite{chen2016stormdroid, fan2016poster, feng2019mobidroid}} has bypassed the security vetting of Google Play and is successfully put on the shelf, which makes this attack more practical~\cite{chen2016towards,chen2018automated, chen2019can}.

-\textbf{Preference Weakness.} Fig.~\ref{fig:example_code_preference} shows the vulnerable code of \texttt{ Preference} weakness in G$\ast$ Bank (v1.1) from Algeria.
-This app stores the credentials (\ie, username and password) into \texttt{ Preference} named \texttt{ UnamePrefs} and \texttt{ PasswordPrefs} (lines 6-9).
-To steal these credentials, we can either (1) create a malicious app signed with the same key, so that it can run in the same sandbox as the victim app on a non-rooted device; or (2) create a malicious app that modifies the original file permission from ``660'' to ``777'' by running \texttt{ Runtime.getRuntime().exec} on rooted devices~\cite{reaves2015mo,reaves2017mo}.
-In either way, the malware can access the victim's sensitive data from the \texttt{ Preference}.
-Even worse, we find that several apps use insecure permissions \texttt{ MODE\_WORLD\_READABLE/WRITEABLE} rather than \texttt{ MODE\_PRIVATE}, which eases such attacks.
+\textbf{Preference weakness.} Figure~\ref{fig:example_code_preference} shows the vulnerable code of a \texttt{Preference} weakness in G$\ast$ Bank (v1.1) from Algeria.
+This app stores the credentials (\ie, username and password) into \texttt{Preference} named \texttt{UnamePrefs} and \texttt{PasswordPrefs} (lines 6-9).
+To steal these credentials, we can either (1) create a malicious app signed with the same key, so that it can run in the same sandbox as the victim app on a non-rooted device; or (2) create a malicious app that modifies the original file permission from ``660'' to ``777'' by running \texttt{Runtime.getRuntime().exec} on rooted devices~\cite{reaves2015mo,reaves2017mo}.
+In either way, the malware can access the victim's sensitive data stored in the \texttt{Preference}.
+Even worse, we find that several apps use insecure permissions \texttt{MODE\_WORLD\_READABLE/WRITEABLE} rather than \texttt{MODE\_PRIVATE}, which eases such attacks.